 Bachelor of Science in Health Services Management

 This major is for students who want to advance within a healthcare organization.
-You should already have licensures, clinical skills and training in a health-related field.
+You should already have appropriate preparation, licensures, clinical skills and training in a health-related field.
 In this program you will learn:

 - supervisory skills